Updated: Feb 4

 If you are nervous about the lack of supervision inherent in a power of attorney, you might consider a living trust.
 More complex and expensive, living trusts are also private, and can help you avoid probate.
 They allow a trustee, who you choose, to manage your finances when you are unable.
 A trustee has well defined responsibilities and limitations.

 Texas requires that a Durable Power of Attorney be made in writing, be signed by you, be witnessed by two adults, and be filed with your county clerk.
-The Virtual Online Law Office can prepare them at modest cost.
+Our law office can help prepared them for you.
+[Update: changes to the law no longer require filing and witnesses, just a notary.]

 Your Agent’s powers exist until they expire (if the document gives a termination date) or until they are revoked by you.
 Revocation must also be in writing, signed, and must be filed with the county clerk.